-Dennis Miller is in his first season as associate head coach at the University of North Dakota.
+Dennis Miller is in his first season as associate head coach at the

 Miller comes to UND after having spent the previous 10 seasons as head women’s hockey coach at the University of Vermont, where he was an integral part of the Catamounts rise from a club team to varsity status at the Division III level to its current Division I standing.
 In his 10 years leading the program, Miller amassed a 70-177-25 record.